 If you run InterSystems IRIS servers on multiple hosts, you can configure more than one license server to provide redundancy.
 The license software selects one of the license servers to be the active server.
 The other servers are available to take over should the active server fail.
 When configuring license servers, decide which server or servers you want to host the license server.
 You can configure it to run on as many hosts as you want, but more than three is excessive.
 Since the license server is started by a running instance, it should be configured to run on systems where you expect an InterSystems IRIS instance to be running consistently.

 Multiple instances with different license keys and running on different platforms can use the same license server to coordinate licensing as long as each instance has its own copy of the proper iris.key file and all instances authorized by the same key use the same license servers.
 However license units are not summed across license keys.
-InterSystems IRIS instances using different license keys do not share license units, and users logged into two instances using different license keys will consume a separate license unit from each key.
+InterSystems IRIS instances using different license keys do not share license units, and users logged into two instances using different license keys consume a separate license unit from each key.

 Enter a name for the license server in the Name box.
 The license server name identifies the license server in the configuration and must be unique to a configuration.

 After adding or deleting a license server, you must restart the InterSystems IRIS instance.

 If separate instances all configure the same license server address and port, they all use the same license server; when this is the case, you should delete the default LOCAL license server (127.0.0.1) on each instance.
 If the same key is loaded on each instance, they share the key; if different keys are loaded on each instance, the license server serves each set of instances using each key separately.

 In addition to managing the capacity of shared licenses, the license server may also distribute keys stored in a central directory to InterSystems IRIS instances.

 A KeyDirectory property is defined as part of Config.LicenseServers.
-If this is filled in, the Instance which starts the License Server will read any valid *.key files found there at startup, and send them to the License Server.
+If this is filled in, the instance which starts the License Server reads any valid *.key files found there at startup and sends them to the License Server.
 Each key file must have a unique LicenseID property.
 The instance logs a count of files successfully loaded and any errors.
 You may manually reload key files from the directory to update any licenses by calling ReloadKeys^%SYS.LICENSE from the %SYS namespace.

 InterSystems IRIS uses license keys to ensure proper operation of its registered sites, to define capacity available and to control access to InterSystems IRIS features.
 (License keys are not required for evaluation installations.)
-A license key is provided in the form of a license key file, typically named iris.key
+A license key is provided in the form of a license key file, typically named iris.key.

 After installing InterSystems IRIS, use the following procedure to activate your license key.
 You can always use the same procedure to activate a new license key (that is, upgrade the key) for any installed instance.
-You can activate a license key placed in any location accessible to the management portal; as part of activation, the license key is copied to the instance’s manager directory (install-dir/mgr directory as iris.key, if it is not named that already.
+You can activate a license key placed in any location accessible to the Management Portal; as part of activation, the license key is copied to the instance’s install-dir/mgr directory as iris.key, if it is not named that already.

 To activate a license key, use the following procedure:

 Navigate to the License Key page (System Administration > Licensing > License Key).
 Information about the current active license key is displayed.
 If no license has yet been activated, this is indicated, for example by the notation Customer Name: License missing or unreadable.
 This page includes a Print button to let you easily print the displayed information.

 Click Activate License Key and browse for the license key file you want to activate.
 When you select a file, information about it is displayed so you can verify that you have the right license key before activating it; for example, that it provides the desired capacity, and has the right expiration date.
 If the key is not valid, this is indicated in an error message.
 If a license is currently active, information about the current and selected licenses is displayed side by side.
-If a restart of the instance after activation will be required for the license key to take effect, this is noted and the reason for it is provided.
+If a restart of the instance after activation is required for the license key to take effect, this is noted and the reason for it is provided.
 This dialog includes a Print button to let you easily print information about both the current active license and the new license key you have selected.

 Instances can be configured to request a license key from the license server by using the LicenseID property of Config.Startup.
 At instance startup, if there is no iris.key file present and the LicenseID has been defined, then the instance requests and activates the license key from the license server.

-must be in the license key file, as well as defined on the instance that needs to download a license
+The same LicenseID must be in the license key file, as well as defined on the instance that needs to download a license